NIOSH Lifting Equation Walkthrough Skip to main content

 AM = 1 − (0.0032 × A)

 Where A is the angle of asymmetry in degrees, measured as the angular displacement of the load from the mid-sagittal plane.
 A = 0 means the load is directly in front.
 A = 90° gives AM = 0.71.
-If A exceeds 135°, the task is outside the equation's scope.
+If A exceeds 135°, the task is outside this local equation screen.

 Field measurement: stand behind the lifter and estimate the angle between the mid-sagittal plane and a line from the midpoint between the ankles to the midpoint of the hand grasps.
-If the worker must twist to pick up from a pallet and then twist to place on a conveyor, measure A at both origin and destination.
+If the worker must twist at origin and destination, evaluate both positions.

 Warning: Asymmetry is often overlooked.
 A task that looks fine on paper can have a high LI simply because the worker twists 60 degrees to place the load.
 Fix this with turntables, repositioned conveyors, or rearranged workstations.